 To be able to connect with your customer, you must first understand them.
 Empathy is a deeper form of understanding.
 Empathy is knowing how your customers think and process.
 Empathy is knowing the factors that play into the customer’s decision-making and their point of view.

-Empathy is simply the ability to connect with someone else’s needs, motivations, challenges, and pain points.
+Empathy is simply the ability to connect with someone else’s needs, motivations, challenges, and pain points. - Chris Do

 To have true empathy, you have to “walk in someone else’s shoes.”

 What do they think, feel, and say?
 What goes through their mind?
 What are the emotions that they have on a regular basis?
 What kind of language do they use?